LivingDNA Overview: Health and Ancestry Insights in One Test?

 For these reasons, I doubt the precision of Living DNA’s ancestry assessments.
 However, it’s important to note that Living DNA analyzes far fewer geo-regions than some of its competitors.
 AncestryDNA and 23andMe’s ethnicity estimates include 1,000+ geo-regions, while Living DNA’s reports only have 150.
 This is likely why these results seemed less accurate than what I had received in other reports.

 One thing I really appreciated about Living DNA’s reports was the storytelling and historical context.
 You can click on any of the listed ethnicities to learn more about those historic populations.
+If you’re interested in your Neanderthal ancestry, you can get an upgrade and find out more about your history.

 Maternal and Paternal Migrations